huggingface/blog/kv_cache_quantization.md

 Although it is worth noting that processing input prompt tokens (aka pre-fill stage), unlike subsequent generated tokens, still require computing the entire key-value matrices in one go for the whole input that may be another memory bottleneck for long contexts.
 Respectively, the latency associated with generating the first token tends to be higher compared to subsequent tokens.
 There are other different strategies to decrease memory burden for the pre-fill stage by optimizing the attention computation stage, such like [Local Windowed Attention](https://arxiv.org/abs/2004.05150) or [Flash-Attention](https://arxiv.org/abs/2307.08691).
 If you are out of memory for the pre-fill stage, you can use `FlashAttention` in 🤗 Transformers along with the kv cache quantization to decrease memory usage even more for long input prompts.
 See [docs](https://huggingface.co/docs/transformers/main/en/perf_infer_gpu_one#flashattention-2) for more information on that.

+If you are interested how many tokens we can fit in the context if we were to push the memory usage to its limits, quantized kv cache can support up to 128k tokens with Flash Attention enabled in an 80GB A100.
+For the cache in half precision, the maximum capacity is 40k tokens.

 # How to use quantized kv cache in 🤗 Transformers?

 To use kv cache quantization in 🤗 Tranformers we have to install external dependencies first by running `pip install quanto`.
 To activate quantization on kv cache, we have to pass in `cache_implementation="quantized"` and indicate quantization parameters in a cache config in dictionary format.
 And that's all we need to start using kv cache quantization.
 Additionally, since quanto is device agnostic, you can quantize and run your model regardless if you are on CPU/GPU/MPS (Apple Silicon).

+Here you can find a short [Colab notebook](https://colab.research.google.com/drive/1YKAdOLoBPIore77xR5Xy0XLN8Etcjhui?usp=sharing) with usage examples.

 ```python
 >>> import torch